 Most leaders have faced this question before.
 Your organisation needs to change.
 Will you be building a sandcastle or a sustainable transformation?
 In this post, I will argue for why a continuous improvement process most often is better than a “big push.”

 This post was originally published on Sept 18, 2011 and revised on Dec 4, 2018.

-Being First, one of the leading change methodologies, divides transformation efforts into three types: Developmental, Transitional and Transformational.
+Being First, one of the leading change methodologies divides transformation efforts into three types: Developmental, Transitional and Transformational.
 Simply put, the first type is a continuous improvement process.
-The twoothers are for radical changes.
+The two others are for radical changes.
 Let’s call them “big push” methods.
 In theory, this means that if you know which type of change you require, then you can select the appropriate change strategy.
 So big change means a transformational strategy.
 The problem is just that the assumptions that big, transformational transformations rest most often are wrong.
-The success factor are simply not there.
+The success factor is simply not there.
 A lot of research shows that two out of three transformation efforts fail.
-The bigger the scope the more likely that the transformation initiative will fail.
+The bigger the scope the more likely it that the transformation initiative will fail.

 Let’s explore the assumptions behind a successful “Big Push strategy” (roughly translated from ProSci’s ADKAR model):

 Every employee must be aware of the purpose and be able to relate it to their own jobs

 Clearly, this is much harder to achieve the more roles, offices, functions, business processes, and KPIs that are involved.
 Most of the time, you end up with very large documents and countless business process diagrams that are distributed through a few emails to the organisation.
 This is then combined with a “one-size-fits-all” message from executives.
 Does this bring clarity and purpose for the individual employee?
 No, it does not.
 This assumption often is not there.
 A continuous improvement process would mean that everybody had a chance to get on board gradually.

 People should desire the change